tuffy/python-audio-tools/docs/programming/source/metadata.rst

    ``comment_strings`` is a list of unicode strings and ``vendor_string`` is a unicode string.

+   See :class:`VorbisComment` on how to map strings to attributes.

    >>> Flac_VORBISCOMMENT([u"TITLE=Foo", u"ARTIST=Bar"], u"Python Audio Tools")

 .. data:: Flac_VORBISCOMMENT.BLOCK_ID